-Therefore, a property tax and insurance escrow account benefits lenders because it ensures both bills are paid, so they don’t lose money.
+Therefore, a property tax and insurance escrow account benefit lenders because it ensures both bills are paid, so they don’t lose money.

 Benefits for Homeowners

 One way that escrow benefits homeowners is that it helps ensure they don’t have to scrape up large, lump-sum payments when it’s time to pay the taxes and insurance.
-Instead, the payments are made throughout the year via your escrow account, which makes it easier to meet your obligations.
+Instead, the payments are made throughout the year via your escrow account, making it easier to meet your obligations.

-Having an escrow account also helps eliminate the hassle of having to keep track of your payment due dates because your mortgage lender makes sure your tax bills and insurance premiums are paid on time, so you avoid late payments.
+Having an escrow account also helps eliminate the hassle of keeping track of your payment due dates because your mortgage lender makes sure your tax bills and insurance premiums are paid on time, so you avoid late payments.

 Benefits for Home Buyers

-For home buyers, the main benefit of an escrow account is that it protects you against breach of agreements during the transaction, such as if you inspect the property and discover a problem with it that prevents you from completing the sale.
+For home buyers, the main benefit of an escrow account is that it protects you against breach of agreements during the transaction, such as inspecting the property and discovering a problem with it that prevents you from completing the sale.

-Since the deposit is held in escrow, it gives you confidence knowing your money will be refunded as per the agreement as opposed to just simply trusting the seller to return it to you.
+Since the deposit is held in escrow, it gives you confidence knowing your money will be refunded as per the agreement instead of just simply trusting the seller to return it to you.